-Workflow integration of portfolio and project management in Project Server 2010 provides a rich and extensible platform for building workflows, based on the SharePoint Server 2010 workflow platform.
+Workflow integration of portfolio and PM in Project Server 2010 provides a rich and extensible platform for building workflows, based on the SharePoint Server 2010 workflow platform.

 From a business perspective, this capability provides total flexibility to configure the enterprise system, from work / project demand capture, to how requests are assessed and approved, through to the sequence of planning steps that need to be completed before the start of a project, and ending up with work will be executed, monitored, and controlled as it moves through the execution phase of the lifecycle.

-The Extensible Development Platform
+Extensible Development Platform

 With the 2010 release, Microsoft Project Server is also increasingly becoming a compelling development platform.
 Microsoft Project Server 2010 is designed to support high levels of programmer productivity by building on Microsoft SharePoint Server 2010 and the Microsoft .NET Framework.

 There is also a Project Development site that provides resources specifically to support the Project Server 2010 developer community.
-This site includes a Software Develop Kit (SDK) that contains documentation, code samples, how-to articles, and programming references to help customize and integrate the Project 2010 clients and Microsoft Project Server 2010 with a wide variety of other desktop and business applications for enterprise project management (MSDN 2011).
+This site includes a Software Develop Kit (SDK) that contains documentation, code samples, how-to articles, and programming references to help customize and integrate the Project 2010 clients and Microsoft Project Server 2010 with a wide variety of other desktop and business applications for enterprise PM (MSDN, 2011b).

-Developers can use the SDK to extend the out-of-the-box Project Web Application user interface by acquiring or creating new Web Parts, developed with Microsoft ASP.NET.
+Developers can use the SDK to extend the out-of-the-box PWA user interface by acquiring or creating new Web Parts, developed with Microsoft ASP.NET.

 Open Source Platform

-To assist with the rapid ramp-up of to achieve custom results quickly when customizing Project Server 2010, there are a number of Solution Starters and Code Samples available to download for free from Microsoft.
-These Solution Starters include deployment package, source code, documentation, and webcasts (MSDN 2011).
+To assist with the rapid ramp-up of customers being able [AU: of what?] to achieve custom results quickly when customizing Project Server 2010, a number of solution starters and code samples are available to download for free from Microsoft.
+These solution starters include deployment packages, source code, documentation, and webcasts (MSDN, 2011b).

 There is also an open source site provided by Microsoft.
-CodePlex is Microsoft's open source project hosting web site that can be used by developers to create new projects to share with the world.
-Through CodePlex you can join others who have started their own projects, or download open source software, and even provide feedback (CodePlex 2012).
+CodePlex is Microsoft's open source project hosting Web site that can be used by developers to create new projects to share with the world.
+Through CodePlex, you can join others who have started their own projects, download open source software, and even provide feedback (CodePlex, 2012).

 OK, It Manages the Work, But What About the Financials?

-The International Federation of Accountants commissioned a Task Force on Rebuilding Confidence in Financial Reporting to look at ways of restoring the credibility of financial reporting.
-The report was published in 2003 and set out ten recommendations, among them “Corporate management must place greater emphasis on the effectiveness of financial management and controls” (IFAC 2004).
+The International Federation of Accountants (2004) commissioned a task force on rebuilding confidence in financial reporting to look at ways of restoring the credibility of financial reporting.
+The report was published in 2004 and set out 10 recommendations, one of which was: “Corporate management must place greater emphasis on the effectiveness of financial management and controls.”

-Additional information on the management of financial controls, and the role and responsibilities of the CFO, is provided in chapter 3.
-This section will discuss cost management from a project perspective and the rollup capabilities of the Microsoft Project 2010 desktop and the EPM 2010 solutions.
+Chapter 3[AU: verify chapter no. ] provides additional information on the management of financial controls, approaches and the role and responsibilities of the chief financial officer.
+This section discusses cost management from a project perspective and the roll-up capabilities of the Microsoft Project 2010 desktop and the EPM 2010 solutions.

 Project Cost Types

-Microsoft Project 2010 calculates the costs for resources based upon a number of factors and resource types (Microsoft 2012).
-There is a wide-variety of resource costs that need to be tracked throughout the lifecycle of a project including:
+Microsoft Project 2010 calculates the costs for resources based on a number of factors and resource types.
+A wide variety of resource costs need to be tracked throughout the lifecycle of a project, including:

-Regular and overtime rates – are calculated based on the pay rates that are specified for a resource and the amount of work that is performed by that resource.
-The Standard and Overtime rates are calculated separately, based on their specific pay rate, and then rolled up to reflect the total labor costs for a given task (Microsoft 2012).
+Regular and overtime rates, which are calculated based on the pay rates that are specified for a resource and the amount of work that is performed by that resource.
+The standard and overtime rates are calculated separately, based on their specific pay rate, and then rolled up to reflect the total labor costs for a given task (Microsoft, 2012a).